dojo/docs/dijit/registry.rst

 registry.byId()
 ---------------

-regsitry.byId() is a little different.
+registry.byId() is a little different.
 First off, it only works on parsed dijits either declared in markup with a data-dojo-type attribute or programmatically.
 The same id attribute is used as a parameter, but what is returned in this case is an object that was created by the dojo widget system when the markup is parsed and transformed into a dijit.